LSST-IT/puppet-baseline_cfg/README.md

   * `stdcfg::selinux::status` - String of status for SElinux
   * `stdcfg::time::ntp_servers` - Array of ntp servers to use
   * `stdcfg::time::timezone` - String of timezone to use

-## Limitations

-This stdcfg module only supports RHEL/CentOS servers that are configured to use `iptables`.